oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 * Create a directory for the generated Kubernetes YAML files for this domain.
 The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
 * Create a Kubernetes job that will start up a utility WebLogic Server container and run offline WLST scripts, or WebLogic Deploy Tool (WDT) scripts, to create the domain on the shared storage.
 * Run the job and Wait for the job to finish.
 * Create a Kubernetes domain custom resource YAML file, `domain-custom-resource.yaml`, in the directory that is created above.
-This yaml file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.
+This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.
 * Create a convenient utility script, `delete-domain-job.yaml`, to clean up the domain home created by the create script.

 As a convenience, the script can optionally, using the `-e` option, create the domain custom resource object, which in turn results in the creation of the corresponding WebLogic server pods and services as well.